vigneshgarrapally/data-science-projects/2. Naïve Bayes Classifier for Text Classification/Naïve Bayes Classifier for Text Classification.md

 2. I also found it little difficult to understand NBC algorithm.

-    By going through lecture notes and some online blogs, I could get a clear understanding of the algorithm easily which eventually helped me in solving this assignment.
+    By going through lecture notes and some online blogs, I could get a clear understanding of the algorithm easily which eventually helped me in solving this project.

 ## References: